REASY/python-free-threading-vs-multiprocessing-benchmarks/data_races/article.md

 That's not "a race condition" in the casual sense.
 That's a **data race** on raw bytes.

+At the C level this is *undefined behavior*: tearing is a common symptom, but crashes, hangs, or "looks fine on my machine" are all valid outcomes too.

 ### The output (same script, two builds)

 ```bash